 Even these are far more helpful than you would expect.
-Tap the 'Android' link with most VPNs and you'll probably just be redirected to Google Play.
+Hit the 'Android' link with most VPNs and you'll probably just be redirected to Google Play.
 ExpressVPN has a Play Store link, but it also gives you a QR code, a button to email yourself a setup link (ideal if you need to install it on another device), and even an option for experts to directly download the APK file.

 In a neat setup touch, ExpressVPN doesn't force you to find and manually enter your username and password.
-Instead, all you have to do is copy the unique activation code displayed on your download page, and paste it into the client when you're asked.
+Instead, all you have to do is copy the unique activation code displayed on your download page, and paste it into the app when you're asked.
 The software then automatically sets up your login credentials, and you won't have to think about usernames and passwords, at all.
-(Very handy if, say, you're using a password manager and don't even know what your passwords are.)
+(Very handy if, say, you're using a password manager and don't even know what your passwords are.)(opens in new tab)

 Elsewhere, a kill switch blocks all internet traffic if the VPN connection drops, reducing the chance of any data leaks.
 There's no setup involved with this, it's enabled by default, and always ready to protect your privacy.

 It works, too.
 We simulated all kinds of extreme situations – dropping the VPN, pausing or closing ExpressVPN’s Windows services, and all its processes – but the app took everything we threw at it, and kept our traffic protected at all times.(opens in new tab)